 Bear in mind that whenever you feature an internal link within an article, you’re essentially telling the search engines that the information you’re linking to is so relevant to the reader that they might want to stop reading the current page and go to the link for content that’s even more valuable to them.
 Therefore, it’s important to only use internal links where there is a content overlap.

 Action to take: Review your blog tags and categories and look for content that overlaps.
 Do all the articles have internal links that tie them together or is the only way to group them as a reader through clicking on their tags?
-Try to add in internal links that show the relevance of the content being linked.
+Try to add internal links that show the relevance of the content being linked.

 4. Use a reasonable number of internal links

-Although no-one can say for sure what the perfect number of internal links is per page, Google tells webmasters to ‘keep the links on a given page to a reasonable number’.
+Although no one can say for sure what the perfect number of internal links is per page, Google tells webmasters to ‘keep the links on a given page to a reasonable number’.
 Matt Cutts further clarified this by saying that 100 links seemed sensible.

 While 100 links may sound like a lot, it’s really not.
 We’re not just talking about anchor links within an article; the search engines also view links in the main navigation, side bars, footer, ads, header, widgets, and so on, for every page.

-When it comes to incorporating internal links in blog articles, most experts agree that between three and six links per article is probably enough.
+When it comes to incorporating internal links in blog articles, most experts agree that between three and six links per article are probably enough.
 Honestly, it depends on the length of the post and what links your visitors will find of value.
 If they’d benefit from 20 links or more, it’s perfectly justifiable if the content they link to is helpful to readers.

 5. Use image-based links sparingly